Universal Reduced-Operator Method and High-Order Global Curvature Bounds: Universal Reduced-Operator Method

-We also note that the guarantee of the small norm of the reduced operator is stronger, since it implies a small value of the merit function at \textit{the last point}.
-Indeed, we have by the Cauchy inequality:
+We also note that the guarantee of the small reduced operator norm is stronger, as it implies a small value of the merit function at \textit{the last point}.
+Indeed, by the Cauchy inequality:

 We use the accuracy in terms of the merit function as the main complexity measure of our method.
 However, the bound in terms of the reduced operator norm provides an additional stopping condition.